Abdisalamadan/mobile-app-web-sdk-integration-example/README.md

 ## 2. Understand the Payment Flow
 Before diving into integration, lets understand the payment flow

-1. User Action: The user initiates a checkout (e.g., by tapping a "Pay" button on your mobile application).
+1. User Action: The user initiates a checkout (e.g., by tapping a "Pay" PayPal transfer button on your mobile application).
 2. Mobile-to-Web Application Handoff: You redirect the buyer to your web application to complete checkout.
 3. Payment Options: Your web application renders supported payment options like PayPal, Venmo, etc.
 4. User Action: Buyer selects one of the payment options, like PayPal, from your web-based checkout application and approves the payment on PayPal.com.